Azure/azure-sdk-for-js/design/multi-client-and-multi-api-in-modular.md

      Another concern about default client is, if we use to have both sub clients exported, and now we want to set one set default client, this will be a breaking change.
 Unless, we don't export anything to the top level at all.
   1. If we choose to export both of them, we will need to consider about shared models.
   1. how about keep the code as `src/account/api` but export it as `./api/account` in the Option 1.
-  1. want to confirm about the `src/rest/index.ts`.
+  1. want to confirm about the `src/rest/index.ts` in [Purview](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/purview/purview-administration-rest/src/index.ts) case.

 ## Multi-Api in Modular